NGC1498 Position and Visibility Tonight

 Where is NGC1498 right now?

 NGC1498 is located in the constellation Eridanus.
-At the current time, it is below the horizon and not visible from your location.
+Although it is currently above the horizon at an altitude of 33 degrees, NGC1498 is not visible because it is daytime.

 NGC1498 Rise and Set Timetable